hdbg/chromimic/README.md

 # mimic

-A fork of reqwest-impersonate used to impersonate the Chrome browser / OkHttp.
+A fork of reqwest-impersonate used to impersonate the Chrome browser / OkHttp with default certs.
 Inspired by [curl-impersonate](https://github.com/lwthiker/curl-impersonate).

 Fork with vendored certificates supports for `boringssl`